Constraint

 If the resource is a bare metal machine or a virtual machine, a constraint represents a minimum, whereas if the resource is a system container or a Kubernetes container it represents a maximum.

-Constraints can be set directly at the level of the resource (only formachines on machine clouds).
+For machine (non-Kubernetes) clouds, constraints can be set directly on individual machines.
 However, more commonly they are set at the level of the controller, model, or application.
 If you set constraints at multiple levels at once – that is, with overlap – the constraint applied at the more specific level takes precedence.

 The rest of this document describes all the existing constraints.